vagrillo/CLIPSemanticImageArythmetics/README.md

 3. **app.py**
    The core search application that enables users to:
-   - Input search criteria
+   - Input search criteria  text, uploaded image, indexed image
-   - Combine criteria using arithmetic operations (+, -)
+   - Combine criteria using + arithmetic operations (but you can use negative factor in order to make substractions)
    - Perform semantic searches based on these combinations

 ## Installation